 A few months ago I began to notice symptoms of agitation, brain fog, and fatigue after working on the laptop or using my smart phone.
 So I started cutting back on my screen time, staying mindful of how long I was using my devices and how I was feeling as I used them.
 When I felt those symptoms arise, I knew it was time to put down my iphone, or walk away from my work desk.

-This post is part of an on-going series detailing my holistic treatment plan for healing Autoimmune Lyme Disease, it’s co-infections, and co-factors.
+This post is a follow up detailing my holistic treatment plan for healing chronic Lyme disease, it’s co-infections, and co-factors.
 (Which I’m sharing for purely informational purposes of course.)
 My healing protocols are based on Dr. Klinghardt’s Biological treatment for Lyme.
 For more info on that + the full run down on my current naturopathic protocols check out my previous post here.

 Every day in every way I am being healed.
 Because I believe it, I know it’s true.

 This month’s meeting with my naturopathic Lyme doctor went really well.
 We went over my recent lab results and talked more about my upcoming dental surgeries.
 Keep Reading…